 One of the few things you have total control over is your power of choice.
 No one else can take that away from you, so use it when you want to learn how to persevere.

-It is the choices that you make that determine how you react to the tough times you are facing.
+The choices you make determine how you react to the tough times you are facing.
 You can choose to do nothing and allow yourself to be distracted from the issue you need to face, or you can choose to take action and face your problem.

 3. Don’t Be Afraid to Ask for Help